touchlab/CrashKiOS/website/docs/BugsnagTutorial.md

+---
+id: bugsnag
+---

-# Setting Up CrashKiOS with Bugsnag
+# Bugsnag

-If you use Bugsnag and an uncaught exception gets thrown from shared Kotlin code running on iOS, the crash report generated won't be very helpful in determining the cause, see [The Problem](THE_PROBLEM.md) for more details.
+If you use Bugsnag and an uncaught exception gets thrown from shared Kotlin code running on iOS, the crash report generated won't be very helpful in determining the cause, see [The Problem](misc/THE_PROBLEM.md) for more details.
 CrashKiOS was made to remedy this issue and provide meaningful stack traces for Kotlin crashes.

 ## Step 1 - Add Bugsnag to Your Apps